bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 |h3| Maximizing Likelihood |h3e|

-Consider that we have :math:`n` points, each of which is drawn in an indepdent and identically distributed (i.i.d.) way from the normal distribution in Equation 4.
+Consider that we have :math:`n` points, each of which is drawn in an independent and identically distributed (i.i.d.) way from the normal distribution in Equation 4.
 For a given, :math:`\mu, \sigma^2`, the probability of those :math:`n` points being drawn define the likelihood function, which are just the multiplication